 Section 2.
 Membership Meetings: The Board shall designate three (3) regular meetings in addition to the Annual Meeting.
 The Secretary or other designated officer shall inform members by mail or other media conveyance of the date and place of the meeting prior to the date of such meeting.

 Section 3.
-Quorum: At the Annual Membership Meeting and all Membership Meetings, 25% of voting members shall constitute a quorum and shall be able to conduct the business of the Association.
+Quorum: At all General Membership meetings the voting members present shall constitute a quorum and be able to conduct the business of the Association.
 For the purpose of election of Board Members, voting on Amendments to Bylaws or conducting Special Meetings, 25% of voting members shall constitute a quorum.

 Section 6.
 Order of Business: The order of business at all general membership meetings shall be as follows: